-My guest contributor today, Amanda from Learning Through Experiences, discusses how child-led learning can create a stress-free learning atmosphere for children.
+My guest contributor today, Amanda from Homegrown Learning, discusses how child-led learning can create a stress-free learning atmosphere for children.

 Take a minute to close your eyes and picture what a typical day in your homeschool looks like.

 What are you doing?

 What’s the overall feeling?

 If you answered anything other than peaceful days full of learning and exploring…listen up.

 Why Do You Stress About Your Child’s Education?